Journey Genetic Testing 1-855-362-5224 Confidential Online Ordering 24/7

 Mississippi Paternity Law

-This page about Mississippi paternity laws is provided as general information only.
+It may be helpful, if you considering a DNA test to establish paternity, to be aware of the legal statutes in Mississippi regarding paternity.
+The following information about Mississippi paternity law is provided as general information only.
 Journey Genetic Testing does not provide legal advice or representation.
 We encourage you to research your state laws for the most current information, or contact a family law attorney.

 Mississippi Paternity Law: Title 93